 (esophagitis).
 Most of the time, symptoms of heartburn improve after the baby

-Treatment for pregnant women with GERD is similar to
+Treatment for pregnant women with GERD is like

-treatment for other people who have GERD, focusing first on lifestyle changes
+treatment for other people who have GERD.
+It focuses first on lifestyle changes

 and nonprescription medicines.
 You can make changes to your lifestyle to help

 relieve your symptoms of GERD.
 Here are some things to try:

 sucralfate, along with lifestyle changes and nonprescription medicines, for treating GERD symptoms during pregnancy.

 generally safe during pregnancy.
 But talk to your

 doctor before you use them.